Consciousness & Metacognition Lab

 there is also a smaller team in Hong Kong:

-Seong Hah Cho is a first year PhD student who has a Master's degree in neurobiology from UCLA. he analysis multiunit neuronal recording data.
+Seong Hah Cho is a 2nd year PhD student who has a Master's degree in neurobiology from UCLA. he analysis multiunit neuronal recording data.

-Cathie So is a first year PhD student with a background in physics and quantum computing. she is building AI algorithms, and fMRI analytic methods.
+Cathie So is a 2nd year PhD student with a background in physics and quantum computing. she is building AI algorithms, and fMRI analytic methods.

 and there are those who aren't in the lab as such but work quite closely with us: